BeBOP-OBON/mbari_protocol_collection/protocol_18S_PCR.md

 | extension | 72° C | 10 minutes | 1 |
 | hold | 4° C | infinity | 1 |

-3. Step 3

 ### Quality control, PCR clean-up

-Please specify the actions you took to confirm the quality of the PCR output, to clean up the PCR output and the equipment you used (e.g. agarose gel to confirm quality, purification of PCR products).

-1. Step 1

-2. Step 2

-## Quality control

-Describe and explain criteria used to validate results of the standard operating procedure.
+1. After PCR amplification of the marker region, PCR products were run through an agarose gel to confirm the presence of target bands and absense of non-specific amplification across environmental samples as well as the absence of amplification in no-template controls (NTCs).
+2. PCR products were purified and size selected using the Agencourt AMPure XP bead system (Beckman Coulter, USA).
+3. A second agarose gel was run to confirm primer removal and retention of target amplicons after purification.
+3. Purified products were then quantified using Quant-It Picogreen dsDNA Assay (Life Technologies) on an fmax Molecular Devices Fluorometer with SoftMaxPro v1.3.1

 ## Basic troubleshooting guide